RocketChat/Rocket.Chat/.changeset/breezy-geckos-sparkle.md

 '@rocket.chat/meteor': patch
 ---

-Fix Read Receipt menu item enable settings
+Fix an issue where read receipts menu item wasn't considering the enabled setting to be displayed